 When it comes to customization migration, you have two options.
 The first one is to use a Code Migration Toolkit.
 Magento 1 codes are often compatible with M2, so you can use this tool to migrate your customization if it’s necessary.
 However, due to the platforms’ architectural differences, you’ll have to do some additional work to successfully integrate your custom codes.

-The second option is to build a custom solution to cover functional parts that can’t be covered by third-party extensions and previous custom code.
+The second option is to develop a custom solution to cover functional parts that can’t be covered by third-party extensions and previous custom code.
 It’s much better and cheaper than trying to mix a couple of ready-made extensions.

 It will be the last stage of your migration process.
 Integrations also interact with your extensions and custom codes, so you should once again check their compatibility with your backend.
 You should analyze your business processes and decide which third-party systems you exactly need (dropshipping, payment, etc.).

-Based on this data and your store functionality, you should get what solutions will meet your business requirements and needs, whether it’s an out-of-box solution, Magento extension, custom module or third-party software.
+Based on this data and your store functionality, you should get what solutions will meet your business requirements and needs, whether it’s an out-of-box solution, Magento extension, custom module, or third-party software.

 The first thing you need to know about Magento Theme Migration is that it’s impossible to simply transfer your current them to M2.
 You can’t just paste your design like default Magento data such as orders, customers, etc. That’s why you have to develop an M2 theme from scratch or use a ready-made one and customize it according to your needs.